 Amorphophallus titanum, known as corpse flower or titan arum, is native to the island of Sumatra in western Indonesia.
 It is celebrated for its enormous, malodorous flower spike—the largest unbranched inflorescence in the Plant Kingdom.
 In this bizarre flower tower, rings of male and female flowers are produced at the base of a fleshy central spike called a spadix, which is surrounded by a frilled spathe.
 The spadix can range from 6 to 12 feet tall.
 As the common name “corpse flower” suggests, Amorphophallus titanum in bloom smells strongly of rotting meat.
 This stench attracts pollinators that feed on dead animals.
 The deep red color at the center of the open spathe perpetuates the meaty illusion.

 A young corpse flower takes about seven to ten years to store enough energy to begin its bloom cycle.
 Each year, the plant’s corm (a tuberous underground root structure) bears vegetation that grows up to 15 feet tall.
-The umbrella-like structure resembles a tree but is technically one enormous leaf made up of many small leaflets, branching from a stalk called a petiole.
+The umbrella-like structure resembles a tree but is technically one enormous leaf made up of many small leaflets, branching from a stalk called a petiole; you can see one in the photo above to the left of the blooming 2018 corpse flower.
 The leaf gathers energy from the sun to store in its corm.
-This specimen was accessioned by The New York Botanical Garden in 2007.
-It has been carefully nurtured by horticulturists in the Nolen Greenhouses for nearly ten years, storing enough energy year by year to prepare for this bloom cycle.
-Afterward, it will be another several years before this plant is ready to bloom again.
+The 2019 plant is 12 years old and has been in NYBG's collection for over five years, putting out a single leaf annually and saving the energy to bloom.
+It is a sibling of the previous two corpse flowers to bloom from our collection.

 This Amorphophallus titanum has been nurtured in the warm tropical zone of the Nolen Greenhouses.
 The hot and humid conditions in the greenhouse mimic the natural conditions of its native Sumatra.
 The enormous corm—which can weigh 200 pounds—is potted on a thin cushion of sand and covered with 2 to 3 inches of fertile soil.
 The plant must be watered and fertilized copiously—corpse flowers are heavy feeders.